 You can customize the SaaS applications like the data schema, workflow and other aspects as per your business need.

-A good example of Software as a Service model is a bank.
-It protects the privacy of the customer while at the same time provide more reliable service to them.
+A good example of the Software as a Service model is a bank.
+It protects the customer’s privacy while also providing more reliable service to them.
 All the customers of the bank use the same technology without the fear of anyone accessing their personal information without proper authentication.

 Objective of SaaS